 James McKenzie Watson writes fiction with a focus on health and rural Australia.
-His novel Denizen won the 2021 Penguin Literary Prize and was published by Penguin Random House in 2022.
+His novel Denizen won the 2021 Penguin Literary Prize and was shortlisted in the 2023 Ned Kelly Awards for Best Debut.
 Denizen also received a 2021 Varuna Residential Fellowship and a 2021 KSP Residential Fellowship.

 James has written for The Guardian, Meanjin, Kill Your Darlings and the Newtown Review of Books.
 He has appeared at events including the Sydney Writers Festival, Newcastle Writers Festival and BAD Crime Sydney.
-He co-hosts the writing and health podcast James and Ashley Stay at Home with author Ashley Kalagian Blunt and works as a nurse.
+He co-hosts the writing and health podcast James and Ashley Stay at Home and works as a nurse.

 Quite simply a masterpiece.